dcurrie/e-ORP/doc/UserGuide.md

 and Unrealized Gains), so it can't be done in an LP optimizer.

 One solution is to just let the optimizer go and let it take unrealistic withdrawals from the Cost Basis.
-This was not satisfying to me.
-So, `e-ORP` provides a User Control to place a limit on how much of the Unrealized Gains must be withdrawn (and Capital Gains realized) for a withdrawal from the Cost Basis.
+This was not fully satisfying to me.
+So, `e-ORP` provides a User Control to select between unconstrained withdrawals from the Cost Basis, or to do "Basis Averaging" where the same proportion of the Unrealized Gains and Cost Basis are withdrawn (and, so, Capital Gains are realized).
+Unfortunately, this mode is much slower than the unconstrained mode, and rarely makes much of a difference, hence the User Control, which defaults to the faster option.

+Handling Capital Losses is similarly fraught with non-linear-programming aspects.
+The Unrealized Gains sub-account is optionally allowed to be a negative number, one of the few in the optimizer.
+So, `e-ORP` provides a User Control to select between allowing losses or not.
+Typically, when the starting Unrealized Gains is zero or more, and the rates of return are all positive, there will be no losses.
+So, selecting the faster No Capital Losses mode is the obvious choice since it is much faster and equally accurate.
+Unfortunately, Capital Losses are needed for the negative rates of return introduced by Monte Carlo or 3-PEAT, if/when these are released.

 ## User Controls